Marketing Leader of the Year

-The winner, voted by readers of Campaign and members of The Marketing Society will be announced at the Society's Excellence Awards on 13 June in Central London.
+The winner, voted by readers of Campaign and Society members, was announced at our Excellence Awards on 13 June at City Central at the HAC, London.

 UK&I Marketing Director, Bird's Eye